 When they first started their own business, brothers Jack and Paul Ku weren’t thinking too hard about e-commerce.
-Instead, the family business was centered largely around a 500-square-foot, brick-and-mortar bike shop serving southern California consumers.
+Instead, the family business was centred largely around a 500-square-foot, brick-and-mortar bike shop serving southern California consumers.

 Fast forward to 2020, and City Grounds is setting all kinds of online sales records.